iHubBridge/IoTtoFIWARE/README.md

 # IoTtoFIWARE
- FIWARE tutorial where IoT are ESP8266
+Starting by the FIWARE Zone Tutorial :"https://github.com/FIWAREZone/iot_curse"

+This Tutorial intent to show the use of a real IoT device the ESP8266 node and a continuity of the FIWARE Tutorial "https://www.fiware.org/2015/06/10/iot-tutorial-orion-context-broker-arduino/"

 The Internet of Things (IoT) is a network of physical devices which are able to connect to a network and exchange data.
 Each "thing" or "smart device" is a gadget with embedded electronics and software which can act as a sensor or actuator.
 Sensors are able to report the state of the real-world around them.
 Actuators are responsible for altering the state of the system, by responding to a control signal.